Jay Fox: Early life

 Jay Fox was born in New Jersey of Irish Catholic parents who had just immigrated to America.
 The family soon moved to Chicago, where he grew up in poor, immigrant neighborhoods near the stock yards.
 Quitting school at an early age he went to work growing cabbage for the stockyards, and later at Malleable Iron Works in fall 1885.
 He joined the Knights of Labor in 1886 and was present at the famous strikes for the eight-hour day on May 1 and 3 of that year, as well as at the Haymarket Square incident.

 Later, in 1893, while working for Illinois Central Railroad, he was a charter member of the first local of the American Railway Union and delegate at its first convention in June 1894.
 After the virtual collapse of that movement following the Pullman Strike, he seems to have campaigned in several eastern US cities for William Jennings Bryan and visited England after his loss in the presidential election of 1896.

 Returning to Chicago by November 1897, he became associated with the group around the periodical Free Society that included Emma Goldman.
 He apparently conspired with her to attempt to break Alexander Berkman out of jail by tunneling into the prison, without success.
 After the assassination of President McKinley he was arrested and thrown into jail with all the other associates of the periodical, but released soon thereafter.
 Fox continued his writing and speech making career in New York and Chicago for the next few years, marrying Esther Abramowitz sometime in the middle of the decade.

 After the Free Society moved to New York and then folded in 1904, the Chicago anarchists began to gather funds for the creation of a new anarchist paper.
 But a rift soon developed between Lucy Parsons and Jay Fox.
 Parsons still wanted to publish the paper in Chicago, whereas Fox wanted to adopt the already existing Demonstrator which was in difficult financial straits.
 Fox took the money already raised and sent it to Home without Parsons permission—essentially purchasing it—and promised to come to the colony to edit it personally.
 However health problems prevented him from coming to the colony until 1908, by which time Demonstrator had already folded.
-Even without Foxs personal supervision, however, the focus of Demonstrator began to shift away from the colony and more towards an anarcho-communist viewpoint focusing on the militant labor movement and the Industrial Workers of the World.
+Even without Fox's personal supervision, however, the focus of Demonstrator began to shift away from the colony and more towards an anarcho-communist viewpoint focusing on the militant labor movement and the Industrial Workers of the World.
 This focus seems to have contrasted with the individualist anarchist views of most of the colony members.